-Table 21.
-Basin Wide Unpermitted Interruptible Supplies WAM Run 3 control points near existing irrigation diversions.
-These irrigation diversion control points are also shown in Figure 2.1.
+In order to assess whether unpermitted interruptible water is available in proximity to existing diversions, the WAM Run 3 models were also used to analyze the availability of unpermitted interruptible water at control points near existing irrigation diversions.
+These irrigation diversion control points are also shown in Figure 3-1.
 The proximity of available interruptible supply to existing irrigation diversions is important.
 Location is important for a strategy that involves the swapping of unpermitted interruptible water supplies for firm water supplies, because this strategy is not likely economically feasible if new infrastructure is required to convey and/or divert the water.
 As a practical matter, unpermitted interruptible water supplies would have to be available for diversion at existing facilities.